Holly Roberts

-Holly Roberts (born December 22, 1951) is an American visual artist known best for her combination of photography and paint.
-“Holly Roberts caused a stir in the fine art photography world of the eighties by fusing painting and photography, painting directly onto photographs”.
+Holly Roberts (born December 22, 1951) is an American visual artist known for her combination of photography and paint.
+"Holly Roberts caused a stir in the fine art photography world of the eighties by fusing painting and photography, painting directly onto photographs".
 Roberts lives and works in Corrales, New Mexico.
 Her work is in the permanent collection of several museums in the United States.